-Please note that all planning applications, including listed building consents which were due to expire between 19 August 2020 (when the provisions came into force) and 31 December 2020 have been extended to 1 May 2021.
+All planning applications, including listed building consents, which were due to expire between 19 August 2020 (when the provisions came into force) and 31 December 2020 have been extended to 1 May 2021.

 Planning permissions with a time limit for implementation between 23 March 2020 and 19 August 2020 will only benefit from the statutory extension to 1 May 2021 where Additional Environmental Approval is granted by the local planning authority (or deemed to be granted).

 If an applicant wants written confirmation of the extension to the commencement date, they should contact the relevant local planning authority.
 Applications must be made in writing and emailed to firstname.lastname@example.org.
 This application must include the following: